-To reach an Alliance Pipeline land representative, call 1-800-668-2951 (toll-free) or email landcontactcan@ enbridge.com
+To reach an Enbridge land representative, call 1-800-668-2951 (toll-free) or email landcontactcan@enbridge.com.

-If you are planning work on the ROW such as construction, digging or explosive use, please email crossingscanada@enbridge.com canadiancga.com
+If you are planning work on the ROW such as construction, digging or explosive use, please email crossingscanada@enbridge.com.

-To provide Alliance Pipeline advanced notification of land use planning and development, please email notifications@enbridge.com
+To provide Enbridge advanced notification of land use planning and development, please email notifications@enbridge.com.

-More information can also be found at enbridge.com/damageprevention
+More information can also be found at enbridge.com/crossings or enbridge.com/ workingnearpipelines.